sergey-telpuk/nestjs-transport-eventbus/README.md

     }
 }
 ```
-5. For Handling the event on receiving side can look like the following:
+5. For handling the broadcasted event on receiving side can look like the following:
 ```typescript
 import { Controller, Inject } from '@nestjs/common';
 import { EventPattern } from '@nestjs/microservices';